{modulation} and the poetry of Jared Carter

 (5) Poets, philosophers and others can promote archetypes and make them more forceful and influential.
 Archetypes depend upon individuals as well as humanity for their survival and renewal.
 (My term 'poem-archetypes' refers to these, as well as to the ancient archetypes to which poets (eg Jared Carter), philosophers and others have contributed.)

 (1) New classifications of archetypes.
 Ancient systems of beliefs and images have to be reinterpreted.
-Northrop Frye's classification was inadequate for his own age and even more inadequate for ours.
+Northrop Frye's classification was inadequate for his own age and is even more inadequate for ours.

 Jared Carter's 'Les Barricades...' has been my starting-point, and my focus, in this section.
 One of these poems in particular, 'Comet,' made me realize the need to reinterpret the ancient archetypes.
 'Comet' has